Translation in the Wild: Translation Technologies: Brief History and Current State

-Most recently, the emergence of LLMs has begun to influence translation workflows.
-Although NMT systems are still the go-to resource for high-volume, high-speed translation needs \citep{slator_where_2023}, LLMs have demonstrated impressive translation capabilities even without being specialized for the task.
-There are early signs of LLMs being integrated into translation pipelines; for instance, using an LLM to refine or evaluate MT outputs, or to handle difficult cases that NMT systems mistranslate.
-Conversely, practitioners have explored using NMT engines to augment LLMs, for example, by translating non-English user queries into English before feeding them to an English-centric LLM, and then translating the output back to the original language using a domain-specific MT system.\footnote{The rapidly growing literature on using LLMs in translation tasks reveals that, with strategic prompting, LLMs can perform progressively sophisticated operations including, but not limited to: evaluating the quality of translation output, including their own \citep{kocmi_large_2023, lu_error_2024}; spotting and categorizing translation errors and suggesting corrections \citep{berger-etal-2024-prompting, feng_tear_2024}; automatic post-editing of raw MT output \citep{raunak_leveraging_2023, ki_guiding_2024, alves_tower_2024}; adapting translation output to the specific terminology \citep{ghazvininejad_dictionary-based_2023, rios_instruction-tuned_2024}, to a given domain (e.g. pharmaceuticals, oil and gas, IT) \citep{sia_-context_2023, zheng_fine-tuning_2024}, and to existing translation memories and other project-, client- or domain-specific instructions and reference materials, often outperforming in these respects more traditional approaches earlier implemented in NMT systems \citep{moslem_adaptive_2023, moslem_language_2024, vieira_how_2024}; generating glossaries of special terms from pairs of source and target documents \citep{ding_enhancing_2025}; improving the quality of translation in low-resource directions (e.g. Swahili-Japanese) by following a “chain-of-thought” \citep{wei_chain--thought_2022} prompt which explicitly requires them to pivot (“Translate this sentence from Swahili to English first; then translate the English output to Japanese,” see Section \ref{pivoting-intermadiate}); following, with benefit, a human translation workflow \citep{chen-etal-2024-iterative, he_exploring_2024}, often by engaging LLMs in a prolonged interaction involving pre-translation research, drafting, refining, and proofreading \citep{briakou_translating_2024}.
-The opportunities in this area are virtually unlimited.}
+The rapidly growing literature on using LLMs in translation tasks reveals that, with strategic prompting, LLMs can perform progressively sophisticated operations including, but not limited to: evaluating the quality of translation output, including their own \citep{kocmi_large_2023, fernandes_devil_2023, lu_error_2024}; spotting and categorizing translation errors and suggesting corrections \citep{berger-etal-2024-prompting, feng_tear_2024}; automatic post-editing of raw MT output \citep{raunak_leveraging_2023, ki_guiding_2024, alves_tower_2024}; adapting translation output to the specific terminology \citep{ghazvininejad_dictionary-based_2023, rios_instruction-tuned_2024}, to a given domain (e.g. pharmaceuticals, oil and gas, IT) \citep{sia_-context_2023, zheng_fine-tuning_2024}, and to existing translation memories and other project-, client- or domain-specific instructions and reference materials, often outperforming in these respects more traditional approaches earlier implemented in NMT systems \citep{moslem_adaptive_2023, moslem_language_2024, vieira_how_2024}; generating glossaries of special terms from pairs of source and target documents \citep{ding_enhancing_2025}; improving the quality of translation in low-resource directions (e.g. Swahili-Japanese) by following a “chain-of-thought” \citep{wei_chain--thought_2022} prompt which explicitly requires them to pivot (“Translate this sentence from Swahili to English first; then translate the English output to Japanese,” see Section \ref{pivoting-intermadiate}); following, with benefit, a human translation workflow \citep{chen-etal-2024-iterative, he_exploring_2024}, often by engaging LLMs in a prolonged interaction involving pre-translation research, drafting, refining, and proofreading \citep{briakou_translating_2024}.
+The opportunities in this area are virtually unlimited.